Aditya-raj77x/portfolio-resume-site/ReadMe.md

 i have also atteched a copy of resume so if some companies happend to check it they can get my resume ..

+i have added some of my highlighted projects so if find them intresting i have also atteched github repo link so you can check them out too
 ## [SEE IT LIVE](https://portfolio-resume-site.vercel.app)